jrmcgarvey/host-csrf/README.md

 Configuration: The csrf method is passed an optional parameter, an object with the following properties, each of which is optional:

 protected_operations: An array of strings with the operation names that are to be monitored
 protected_content_types: An array of strings with the content types that are monitored
 developer_mode: a boolean, true by default
 header_name: the name of an HTTP header that may contain the token, if it is not in the body or query parameters.
 By default this is csrf-token.

 POST operations with the content types of application/x-www-form-urlencoded, text/plain, and multipart/form-data or with no content-type header are always monitored.
-CSRF attempts for other operations or content types should fail because of CORS policy, so if you are confident of your CORS configuration, you do not need to add to these, but you may add other operations or content types for defense in depth.
+CSRF attempts for other operations or content types should fail because of CORS policy, so if you are confident of your CORS configuration, you do not need to add to these, but you may add operations or content types for defense in depth.

 If a request is monitored, it is rejected with an exception unless there is a _csrf property in the req.body, or in the req.query, or a value in the header with the